AnasAGc/data-structures-and-algorithms/python/code_challenges/insertion_sort/README.md

 ## Approach & Efficiency

-+ Ceate function take array of numbers as arg
+- Define function take list of numbers.
-+ declear n equal the length of array
+- Declare n equal the length of list
-+ let mid half of n
+- Let mid half of n
-+ let left the first half and right the seconde half
+- Let left the first half and right the rest.
-+ clal the function again with left and right
+- Call the function again with left and right
-+ after that create new function called merge take three argument left, right and the orgnal array
+- Create new function called merge take three argument left, right and the original list
-+ call merge with the left, right and array
+- Call merge with the left, right and list